 Being productive every day is not only important for your professional life, but it also helps boost self-satisfaction.
-It does not matter whether you commute to an office or you have a home-based office, living a life that is disciplined and ensuring your days count is critical to help you feel you have accomplished your goals.
+It does not matter whether you commute to an office or you have a home-based office, living a life that is disciplined and ensuring your day counts is critical to help you feel you have accomplished your goals.

-There are several life hacks that you can add into your daily routine to boost your productivity.
+There are several life hacks that you can add to your daily routine to boost your productivity.

 This may almost sound sacrilegious to many, but are you aware of how much time you spend checking and interacting with your various social media profiles daily?